jmscudder/COVID/index.md

 The percent of each day's new reported tests which represent that day's new reported cases.
 ![](percentpositive_tests.png)

->Today marks the lowest 7 day average positivity fraction in the last three weeks, at 14.8 percent.
+>Feb 04 marks the lowest 7 day average positivity fraction in the last three weeks, at 16.3 percent.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.